talosh/flameTimewarpML/packages/README.md

 ## flameTimewarpML

-* pre-configured miniconda environment should be placed into hidden .miniconda folder
+* pre-configured miniconda environment should be placed into hidden "packages/.miniconda" folder
 * folder is hidden (starts with .) in order to keep Flame from scanning it looking for python hooks

 ### Installation